Percona-QA/percona-qa/README.md

 is lp1421360.
 For a reliable test please make sure there is no other traffic on the test cluster.

+## pxc-prepared-stmnt-test.sh.sh ##

+This script is made for PXC Prepared SQL Statement test

 ## pxc-rqg.sh ##

 *Note:* Jenkins CI script